-In August 2018, Infosys conducted a research study that identified five capabilities which help companies, including automotive industry incumbents, accelerate their digital transformation journeys: Agile and DevOps, automation and Al, design, learning, and proximity.
+In August 2018, Infosys conducted a research study that identified five capabilities which help companies, including financial services firms, accelerate their digital transformation journeys: Agile and DevOps, automation and AI, design, learning, and proximity.
 In our November 2018 executive survey, we looked deeper to understand company competencies in these areas.
-We found that companies with the highest Digital Maturity Index scores (i.e., the visionaries) do indeed have the strongest abilities in all accelerator categories.
+We found that companies with the highest Digital Maturity Index scores (i.e., visionaries) do indeed have the strongest abilities in all accelerator categories.